echan295/AM-3611-2019/Git Tutorial/tutorial.md

 ```console
 git fetch upstream
 ```
-This should have downloaded the original repository (updated version) onto your local computer, but on a different branch.
-Then, we can merge the update branch to our `master` branch
+This should have downloaded the original repository (updated version) onto your local computer, but on a different branch called `upstream/master`.
+Then, we can merge the `upstream/master` branch to our `master` branch
 ```console
 git merge upstream/master
 ```